tanzenyu/Travellah/README.md

 Travel guide app
--Didn’t choose because there were many similar apps in the market and we did not want to use app interface as it can’t be properly accessed on desktop.
+- Didn’t choose because there were many similar apps in the market and we did not want to use app interface as it can’t be properly accessed on desktop.

 Travel planner website
--Chosen because it's compatible with all devices.
+- Chosen because it's compatible with all devices.

 Design & Prototype